mako-framework/docs/08_learn_more/00_url_builder.md

 	$matching = $urlBuilder->matches('/news');

-	// You can also use regular expressions
+	// Matching is done using regular expressions so you can also use character classes

 	$matching = $urlBuilder->matches('/news/article/([0-9]+)');